 The board shall appoint a chancellor who shall serve in the unclassified service.
 The chancellor shall possess powers and perform duties as delegated by the board.
 The board shall set the salary of the chancellor according to section 15A.081, subdivision 7c.

 The Fond du Lac campus has a unique mission among two-year colleges to serve the lower division general education needs in Carlton and south St. Louis Counties, and the education needs of American Indians throughout the state and especially in northern Minnesota.
 The campus has a further unique mission to provide programs in support of its federal land grant status.
-Accordingly, while the college is governed by the board, its governance is accomplished in conjunction with the board of directors of Fond du Lac Tribal College.
+Accordingly, while the college is governed by the Board of Trustees, its governance is accomplished in conjunction with the board of directors of Fond du Lac Tribal College.

-The board may merge or reorganize campuses for the purpose of increased efficiency, use of personnel, placement of programs, student access, and other needs as determined by the board.
+The board may merge or reorganize campuses or centers for the purpose of increased efficiency, use of personnel, placement of programs, student access, and other needs as determined by the board.
 The board shall report its action to the legislature.

 A new state college or university shall be established only by specific legislation.
 For the purposes of this subdivision, campuses or centers that are merged or reorganized under section 136F.14 are not new state colleges or universities.

 The board may determine the exact location and site for each campus or center.